FBI arrests five New Mexico compound suspects days after multiple charges were dropped

 3 ‘EXTREMIST MUSLIM’ NEW MEXICO COMPOUND SUSPECTS RELEASED AFTER JUDGE DROPS ALL CHARGES

 The five suspects were arrested by authorities after an Aug.
-3 raid following a months-long search investigating the disappearance of Abdul-ghani Wahhaj, a 3-year-boy with severe medical issues who went missing from Georgia in December.
+3 raid following a monthslong inquiry into the disappearance of Abdul-ghani Wahhaj, 3.
+The boy, who had severe medical issues, disappeared from Georgia in December.
 The occupants of the compound were "most likely heavily armed and considered extremist of the Muslim belief," an official said at the time.

-Taos County Sheriff's deputies discovered 11 children at the compound, who were taken into the custody of state child-welfare workers.
+Taos County Sheriff's deputies discovered 11 children at the compound, who were taken into the custody of state child welfare workers.
 On Aug.
 6, a child’s remains were found on the property.

 Siraj Ibn Wahhaj was allegedly training children to commit school shootings, according to prosecutors, who later alleged that the juveniles were taught how to use firearms, as well as tactical techniques, in order to kill teachers, law enforcement and other institutions they found corrupt.